jasonjb82/jasonjb82.github.io/about.md

 <p>I am currently helping the organization I am part off to better manage, analyse and visualize data that
 will hopefully lead to reducing deforestation and improving sustainable practises in businesses.
-I also volunteer with a local conservation NGO with my GIS and mapping skills tohelp lobby for protection of forests and wildlife habitats that are increasingly becoming vulnerable due to development and cash crop expansion.
+I also volunteer with a local conservation NGO with my GIS and mapping skills to help lobby for the protection of forests and wildlife habitats that are increasingly becoming vulnerable due to infrastructure development and cash crop expansion.</p>

 <h2>Skills</h2>